Ashif2601/Tiffin-Service-App/README.md

-# Restaurant Ordering System (Java Console Application)
+# Tiffin Ordering System (Java Console Application)

 This is a simple **Java-based console application** that simulates a basic restaurant ordering system.
 It allows customers to place orders, view menu items, and manage order details.